Data and Systems Manager

 Letitia Bush is a proud mother who was born and raised in the East Bay.
 She brings with her more than 5 years’ experience in medical office management and mental health billing.
 In 2015 after graduating from Heald Business College, she started her career with Positive Results as a Billing Specialist and was quickly promoted to Senior Billing Specialist.
 Her background includes medical billing, mental health billing, and Office Administration.
 After 2 years of working at Mount Diablo Solano Oncology Group, she then went to work as a Mental Health Billing Specialist for REACH Project, and she’s currently working for Rainbow Community Center, where she truly enjoys working with the environment and community.
 Ms. Bush values understanding and supporting the community at Rainbow Community Center, and she is very passionate about helping others and bringing change to marginalized communities.

-Housing and Youth Care Manager
+Food Pantry and Housing Care Manager

 Marcel is an active ally in the LGBTQ Community, Community Advocate, Restorative Justice Organizer, and Holistic Entrepreneur.
 He has professional and “lived-experience” in the Mental Health and Non-Profit industries as a Supervisor, Lead Trainer, Coordinator, Job Developer, and Start-up Co-Founder.
 Marcel embraces active listening, education, empathy, and empowerment in his current roles as Housing Youth Care Manager and Food Pantry Manager with Rainbow Community Center.